-Spring (next offering will be 2018).
+Spring.
 Prerequisites: at least one GIS class (INFO 530 or ENVS 250); statistics is also recommended.
-This course covers patterns of health and disease in place and time; application of geospatial technologies and methods for epidemiology; analysis of time- space relations; clusters and diffusion of disease; and geographical epidemiology of selected infectious and noninfectious diseases.
+This course covers patterns of health and disease in place and time; application of geospatial technologies and methods for epidemiology; analysis of time-space relations; clusters and diffusion of disease; and geographical epidemiology of selected infectious and noninfectious diseases.